outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - how to correct over-prioritization errors
       - apply the error of the over-prioritized priority to itself (reduce the over-reduction, as all things can be reduced since its a core interaction function, including the reducer, to restore balance)
       - add enough variables that the error will necessarily also change at some point (expand the reducer to an extreme degree)
-      - view the priority filter from outside perspectives or from another perspective
+      - view the priority filter from outside perspectives or from another perspective (reduce the system that generates or requires the reducer without incentives of an agent in the system)

   - add to govt
     - new financial instruments to avoid situations like insurance (fee to get group benefits), taxes (fee to get group benefits), slavery (zero-cost labor), abusive corporations (products with negative side effects), charities (zero-cost, zero-stake investment) which are proven to be suboptimal bc of their structure